Egalitarian Graph Orientations: Acknowledgements

 \section{Acknowledgements}

 We thank the reviewers for their help with making our proofs more clear.
-Also we would like to thank the reviewers for pointing out a simpler proof for Corollary~\ref{opt_lex}.
-We would also like to thank them for pointing us to the useful paper~\cite{fm1994}.
+We would also like to thank our reviewers for pointing us to an alternate proof for Theorem 6~\cite{fg1994}.